zoalst/Speak3D/readme.md

 ## To Do

-  - bug in dat.GUI, when default checkbox set outside of gui, updates display correctly but not value(have to double click)
+  - ability to manipulate & remove existing geometries, incl. voice command to stop all motion
   - just say 'set' instead of 'set default'
   - reset default w/ params, sets given params and resets everything else
-  - add callback to gui so it logs stuff for save/load
+  - enhance dat.GUI usability and so it logs stuff for save/load
-  - enhance dat.GUI
-  - bug when loading more than one mirror from file
+  - built-in models, GUI for user uploaded textures and models
-  - bug with create many w/ mirror material (cameras)
+  - bug with create many w/ mirror material (cameras) and loading more than one mirror from file
-  - GUI for user uploaded textures and models
-  - add parameters for dimensions, rotation, etc.
+  - add parameters for rotation, geometry specific options, etc.
-  - improve cli's auto-complete
-  - improve cli w/ list of recently submitted commands
+  - improve cli's auto-complete, list of recently submitted commands
-  - ability to manipulate & remove existing geometries, incl. voice command to stop all motion
   - enhance start/pause screen
   - export function, add option that generates three js code
   - add random as an option, ex: color random, size & coordinates also
   - esc from pointer lock when mouse is in motion can cause camera to be angled somewhere else
   - ctrl+z is buggy
   - create self command, for third person view
+  - bug in dat.GUI, when default checkbox set outside of gui, updates display correctly but not value(have to double click)
   - when creating many geometries w/ one command, morph them into one geometry (maybe when amount >= a certian amount)
   - better controls to navigate in 3D space
   - problems with people talking fast
-  - more geometries
-  - more colors and textures
+  - more geometries, colors and textures
   - ability to set default parameters for specific geometries
   - lights, fog, skyBox, etc.
-  - built-in models and user uploaded models
   - better debugging
   - display message when browser does not support speech recognition
   - refactor